joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

     (root) NOPASSWD: /root/lago
 ```

+User *sam* can run `/root/lago/` with *root* permissions.
-Another custom binary program.
-Let's try that one too:
+Looks like another binary program.
+Let's execute it:
 ```bash
 sam@djinn:~$ sudo /root/lago
 What do you want to do ?